 If you need some happiness this weekend, you will find it in the premiere of Netflix’s version of Queer Eye and a new podcast parody from The Onion.

 The Gimlet Media podcast The Pitch, an audio version of Shark Tank, started its second season with three terrific, must-listen episodes.

-Reviews of MTV2’s Shinesty, which follows employees at a clothing company, and Startup season 4,

-  which follows Dov Charney, founder of American Apparel.
+Reviews of MTV2’s Shinesty, which follows employees at a clothing company, and Startup season 4, which follows Dov Charney, founder of American Apparel.

-  Two new unscripted series have entered Shark Tank‘s waters: The Pitch, a podcast from Gimlet Media

-  that almost directly replicates Shark Tank’s format but covers more ground, and Worth a Shot, a new

-  series from Fullscreen that asks drunk people to come up with ideas and then pitch them.
-Below,
+Two new unscripted series have entered Shark Tank‘s waters: The Pitch, a podcast from Gimlet Media that almost directly replicates Shark Tank’s format but covers more ground, and Worth a Shot, a new series from Fullscreen that asks drunk people to come… continue reading

-  reviews of both shows, which each give people… continue reading

-  Reviews of the Netflix documentary series The Keepers and the Serial podcast S-Town, both of which

-  are extraordinary works of narrative nonfiction.
+Reviews of the Netflix documentary series The Keepers and the Serial podcast S-Town, both of which are extraordinary works of narrative nonfiction.

 The new podcast from Serial Productions, S-Town or Shittown, is leading the iTunes charts because it tells an incredibly engaging story.